Course Title: Surveying Fundamentals

 1. Discuss and identify the key concepts of plane surveying

-3. Confidently perform a basic traverse and detail survey using contemporary surveying equipment, applying appropriate techniques and corrections
+3. Confidently perform surveys using contemporary surveying equipment, applying appropriate techniques and corrections

 4. Collaborate and complete tasks efficiently in a team/group.